Presidential and Parliamentary Political Systems

 The danger that zero-sum presidential elections pose is compounded by the rigidity of the president’s fixed term in office.
 Winners and losers are sharply defined for the entire period of the presidential mandate… losers must wait four or five years without any access to executive power and patronage.
 The zero-sum game in presidential regimes raises the stakes of presidential elections and inevitably exacerbates their attendant tension and polarization.

 The second concern of the presidential political system is the separation of powers.
 The residential system falls short of offering the level of accountability that is entrenched in other forms of political systems.
 This has been the reason behind cases of abuse of office in many nations that have adopted this system.
 It is also easier for the president and Congress to escape from taking responsibility for their actions that may have been carried out in wrong judgments.
 This can then open a Pandora box for a blame game between the president and Congress over failed policies.
-Sirota (13) quotes Woodrow Wilson, in which the former president asked, how is the schoolmaster, the nation, to know which boy needs the whipping?… Power and strict accountability for its use are the essential constituents of good government….
-It is, therefore, manifestly a radical defect in our federal system that it parcels out power and confuses responsibility as it does.
-The main purpose of the Convention of 1787 seems to have been to accomplish this grievous mistake.
+Sirota (13) quotes Woodrow Wilson, in which the former president asked, how is the schoolmaster, the nation, to know which boy needs the whipping?
+The fundamental components of good governance are authority and rigorous accountability for its use.
+Therefore, the fact that our federal structure divides authority and conflates accountability in this way is obviously a serious flaw.
+It appears that this grave error was the primary goal of the Convention of 1787.
 The ‘literary theory’ of checks and balances is simply a consistent account of what our constitution-makers tried to do, and those checks and balances have proved mischievous just to the extent which they have succeeded in establishing themselves… [the Framers] would be the first to admit that the only fruit of dividing power had been to make it irresponsible.

 The confusion that the reign within the presidential system is, therefore, historical and separation of powers puts this political system out of order with its objectives.
 The problem of separation of powers became apparent in the presidency of Ronald Regan when the Federal debt of the United States increased to disproportionate levels.
 The conflict of powers between the president and the Speaker of the House of Representatives signed budgets that failed to restrain federal spending.
 Such are the seeds of blame games between the two sides that are likely to pile the blame on the other.